 Since the earliest days of studying the anatomy of various animals, vestigial structures have been encountered and observed in almost every species.
 The process of evolution is an imperfect one.
 While evolution constantly drives to adapt organisms perfectly to the conditions present, it can only work with what it is given.
-Therefore any time a population moves environments or the environment changes, resulting adaptations must be made.
+Therefore, any time a population moves environments or the environment changes, resulting adaptations must be made.
 In many organisms, vestigial structures are the result of a large evolutionary change that resulted in a previously functional structure to become burdensome and useless.

-Vestigial Structure in Fruit Flies
+Vestigial Structures in Fruit Flies

 Populations of fruit flies have been developed to have different vestigial structures for different purposes.
 Flies with vestigial wings are bred and used as feeder insects for pet frogs.
 Because humans supply an environment with plenty of food and no predators, the flies can still grow and reproduce.
 When it is time to feed the pet frogs, the flies can be easily tapped out of their culture tube.
 With no wings, the flies cannot fly away or otherwise escape the frog’s enclosure.
-In other cases, scientist may want to test the sensory organs of flies.
+In other cases, scientists may want to test the sensory organs of flies.
 By producing flies with vestigial eyes, for instance, the other senses can be tested without the variable of sight being added in.

 Before the days of fossil records, x-rays, and DNA analysis, it was long assumed that snakes gave rise to lizards, not the other way around.
 When scientist started really observing the anatomy of snakes, they began to realize that many snakes still have vestigial structures where a lizard’s limbs would have been.
 Other vestigial structures in snakes, such a vestigial lung, were also evidence that snakes evolved from an ancestor that used two lungs and walked with 4 limbs.
-This, coupled with a fossil record that showed a decline in limb size leading to snakes and mounting DNA evidence revealed that the opposite was true; snakes came from lizards, not the other way around.
+This, coupled with a fossil record that showed a decline in limb size leading to snakes and mounting DNA evidence revealed that the opposite was true: snakes came from lizards and not the other way around.

 Loss of limbs is also seen in whales.
 The ancestors of whales were organisms somewhat like hippos, which slowly moved into the water.
 In the water, limbs create drag and making swimming less efficient.
 Slowly, the front limbs were changed to fins, and the back limbs were lost entirely.
 However, the skeleton of a whale will reveal a set of bones, not attached to the main skeleton, where the hind-limbs used to be.
-The bones to not leave the body, and seem to only provide minor support to the muscles.
+The bones do not leave the body and seem to only provide minor support to the muscles.
 These vestigial structures are a clue that like snakes, whales came from a 4-legged ancestor.